loic2665/HeartRateToWeb/README.md

 Well it's complicated, because I don't own thhese watches.
 I have no clue if you can create your own app like Samsung.

+## Todo

+ - Add a auto stop feature when the watch is not connected anymore.
+ - Save the last valid IP to avoid re-entering it after exiting the app.

 ## Releases

 You can find release in the release section.
 There are none for now.